NickolasB98/azure-synapse-nyc-taxi-de-project/README.md

 The data is now Linked inside Synapse, ready to be queried from our Serverless SQL Pool or Spark Pool.
 <img width="297" alt="LinkedDataSynapse" src="https://github.com/user-attachments/assets/4313662b-b3df-4697-88fd-d3c2759223cf">

-The data are seamlessly queried directly from CosmosDB, efficiently getting advantage of their columnar parquet format for faster queries and no need to further ETL steps.
+The data is seamlessly queried directly from CosmosDB, efficiently getting advantage of their columnar parquet format for faster queries and no need to further ETL steps.

 <img width="1438" alt="queryHeartbeatFromServerlessPool" src="https://github.com/user-attachments/assets/d8bba9f9-d64d-4cbc-912a-ce6a9765f0c1">